Admissions

 Please choose Columbian College of Arts and Sciences as your school and "Professional Psychology" as your Field of Study (rather than Clinical Psychology).
 That will then enable you to choose Psy.D. as your degree.

-The GRE general test is not required.
-Applicants without a degree in psychology should submit the GRE Subject Test in psychology.
+The GRE general test is optional.
 To have your GRE scores reported to us, you must provide the institutional code (5246) for The George Washington University to the Educational Testing Service (ETS).
 Please leave the department field blank, you do not have to submit a departmental code.

 Yes, transcripts are required from all colleges and universities attended, whether or not credit was earned, the program was completed or the credit appears as transfer credit on another transcript.
 Exceptions to this policy may be made for study abroad transcripts that were part of your bachelor's degree program and high school dual-enrollment programs completed prior to your beginning your bachelor's degree.